wp-plugins/tabby-responsive-tabs/readme.txt

 == Description ==

-* Adds a Horizontal Tabbed interface which changes to Accordion when the viewport width is 767px or less
+* Adds a set of horizontal tabs which changes to an accordion on narrow viewports
 * Tabs and accordion are created with jQuery
 * Supports multiple sets of tabs on same page
 * Uses Semantic header and Content markup